 East Hampshire District Council ran a further statutory consultation, known as a Regulation 16.
 This went live on Monday 24th May 2021 and concluded on Monday 5th July 2021.

-The modified plan has now been passed to an independent examiner and details of the timetable can be found here.
+The modified plan was then passed to an independent examiner.
+Details of the timetable can be found here.

 A clarification note was issued by the examiner on the 27th July and can be found here

-The Examiner's Report has now been issued and can be found here
+The Examiner's Report was then issued and can be found here